Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_plan.md

 ### Synopsis

-Week 2, Day 2 introduces the [Gothenburg model of textual variation](gothenburg.md) (GM) with the goal of focusing on the modular and algorithmic aspects of textual criticism. **Outcome goals:**
+Week 2, Day 2 introduces the [Gothenburg model of textual variation](gothenburg.md) (GM) with the goal of focusing on the modular and algorithmic aspects of textual criticism.

+#### Outcome goals

 * A modular understanding of textual criticism
 * Modular approaches to designing and implementing an edition